 - Colliding with a badly operated work vehicle, causing ankle fractures

-- A trip, slip or fall on an uneven floor surface that causes a sprain
+- A trip, slip or fall on an uneven floor surface that causes a sprained ankle

 - Landing badly on an unattended wet or icy floor and straining or bruising the ankle